 Use Borax To Kill Weeds

-Borax mixed with water at a strength of half a cup of powder to one gallon of water makes a powerful herbicide that you can apply carefully at the base of weeds to hasten their demise.
+Borax mixed with water at a strength of half a cup of powder to one gallon of water makes a powerful herbicide that you can kill weeds by applying carefully at the base of the weed to hasten their demise.

 Borax can also be used in its powder form to kill weeds.
 You can sprinkle it directly onto the plants for quick results.
 Be sure not to apply it when you are expecting rain because this could result in runoff and damage to your veggies.

-Clean & Disinfect With Boarx A Natural Cleanser
+Disinfect and Clean With Borax, A Natural Cleanser

 Create a natural disinfectant for your tools and hard surfaces by mixing half a cup of Borax with a gallon of hot water.
 This solution is also useful for fighting mildew and deodorizing.